amarshavir/content/resume.md

 - 2019 -- 2023: Student Technology Leadership Program
   - President -- Williamsburg, KY
   - Artificial Intelligence research and implementation for web and mobile applications for state competition
-  - Doubled membership of STLP chapter through a successful promotional campagin to teach elementry and middle school students code
+  - Doubled membership of STLP chapter through a successful promotional campaign to teach elementary and middle school students code

 ## CERTIFICATIONS
 - 2023: Certification of Information Technology